prakhar811/opticart_DAA/README.md

 ## Overview

-OptiCart is an AI-powered e-commerce platform developed to assist small and medium-scale retailers with intelligent dynamic pricing and delivery route optimization.
+OptiCart is an intelligent e-commerce platform developed to assist small and medium-scale retailers with intelligent dynamic pricing and delivery route optimization.
 The system adjusts product prices in real-time based on inventory and purchase trends using a momentum-based greedy pricing algorithm.
 It also incorporates graph-based algorithms such as the Traveling Salesman Problem (TSP) and Minimum Spanning Tree (MST) to optimize delivery paths and reduce logistics costs.

 ---